-How Do I Become an NDEP Partner?
+Who Can Become an NDEP Partner?

-Who can become an NDEP partner?
 You can make a difference in diabetes prevention and control by taking an active role in the National Diabetes Education Program.
 All organizations, associations, and groups that promote NDEP messages and materials are welcome to be NDEP partners.
 Partners are the key to NDEP's success and work with NDEP in a variety of ways to identify needs for collaboration and synergistic opportunities for win-win projects and initiatives.

-Why become an NDEP partner?
+Why Become an NDEP Partner?

 NDEP partners can benefit from using NDEP's messages, campaigns, and materials.
 For example, NDEP partners can: